0niv001/rwTraining/Backlinks/Networking/Internet Protocol/IP.md

 - Static IP: Manual assignment
 - Dynamic IP: Assigned using [[DHCP]]

-In classful addressing IP address is divided into class type, network number and host number

 In private IP addressing, hosts on a LAN that are not visible on public internet are given private addresses.

 **ARP (Address Resolution Protocol)**